Bridging the Digital Divide

 Improved Academic Performance

-• Improved grades and reduced missed school days.
+• Reduced missed school days.

 • Increased pursuit of college and employment.